Build Intelligent Applications using ChatGPT & Azure Cosmos DB

 This is however, not an approach that makes sense for most users.
 There is another way which is probably a better approach for most people called, Retrieval Augmented Generation (RAG).
 There is a good blog post from Pablo Castro which describes what it is and how it works using Azure Cognitive Services.
 It also links to a GitHub where you can try it for yourself.

-We’ve shown here what you can do with just a simple example, we’re going to look further.
-Our team is very busy working to enable users to create intelligent applications and services using Azure OpenAI and Azure Cosmos DB.
 Stay tuned here as you can expect more from us in this space with product announcements, additional samples and blog posts.
 What an exciting time for all of us.

 Start your journey here!